reedu-reengineering-education/badgr-server/README.md

 * `docker-compose -f docker-compose.prod.yml up -d` - build and get django and other components (production mode)

-The commands listed above will work the same, with two changes: you must specify the `docker-compose.prod.yml` file, and the containers are  prefixed with `prod_` instead of `dev_`.
-For example:

 * `docker-compose -f docker-compose.prod.yml exec api python /badgr_server/manage.py migrate` - (while running) set up database tables

 If you are using the production setup and you have made changes you wish to see reflected in the running container,